github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files.md

 ## Citing a dataset

-If your repository contains a dataset, you can set `type: dataset` in your `CITATION.cff` file to produce a data citation string output in the {% data variables.product.prodname_dotcom %} citation prompt.
+If your repository contains a dataset, you can set `type: dataset` at the top level of your `CITATION.cff` file to produce a data citation string output in the {% data variables.product.prodname_dotcom %} citation prompt.

 ## Other citation files